THOUGHTS ON THE CONSCIOUS USE OF BERLIN TAP WATER

 Reverse osmosis: Everything must go

-2) Filtering with reverse osmosis (RO)
+2) Filtration with reverse osmosis (RO)

-He carries water with him and must treat everything, including his excrements, so that he can drink it again.
+water with him during his stay in space and must treat everything, including his excrement, so that he can drink it again.
 This is possible with an RO.
-However, we are not astronauts, and if we want our Berlin tap water to be of original spring water quality, it needs minerals.
-Berlin generally has good groundwater, so demineralisation would be tantamount to castrating the water and is the equivalent of sterilisation by UV radiation.
-Hence my clear recommendation to use a RO only if the pollutants in the water, which an activated carbon filter cannot remove, exceed the given limits.
-And this is not the case in Berlin as long as I use tap water.
+However, we are not astronauts.
+If we want to bring our Berlin tap water to an original spring water quality, then it needs minerals.
+Berlin generally has good groundwater, so demineralization would be equivalent to castration of the water and is the equivalent of sterilization by UV radiation.
+Therefore, my clear recommendation is to only use an RO if the pollutants in the water that an activated carbon filter cannot remove exceed the specified limits.
+And that has not been the case in Berlin so far, as long as I use the tap water.

 Healthy through healthy water